ryrobes/rvbbit/README.md

 - Use Engelbart's beautiful invention please 🐁
 - Reccommend JDK 17+
+- Only tested on Chrome ATM (Firefox works somewhat)
-- Smattering of various UI jank; being worked on
+- Various UI jank; being worked on
+- Lots of bugs and edge cases not sorted out yet
 - Limited SQL DB support ATM
 	Tested with SQLite, Postgres, MySQL, SQL Server, Vertica, Clickhouse, DuckDB (with various quirks to each as I continute to smooth out the SQL engine)
-- Have a laundry list of TODOs, will try and get them posted as issues so I can gauge interest and prioritize
+- Have a laundry list of TODOs, will try and get them posted as issues or discussions so I can gauge interest / prioritize
 - No concept of users / auth yet
 - Meant to be used interally with a team that you trust (open REPLs, open shell access, etc.)
 - Several features I had previously tweeted about and are 80% done (mostly working), but were pulled to make my (self-imposed) deadline, will def surface them discussion for priorities as well